The Holy Modal Rounders: Formation and initial influences

 Although taking much inspiration from traditional folk music, in particular Anthology of American Folk Music, the duo quickly showed an inclination to "update old-time folk music with a contemporary spirit", per critic Richie Unterberger.
 According to Stampfel, "the purist attitude at the time was that this golden age [of folk music] was gone, and the right way to do [folk music] was to try to recreate it down to the pop and scratch on the old 78 RPM record.
 I mean, that's certainly a valid viewpoint, but it wasn't mine."
 Unterberger wrote that they "twisted weathered folk standards with wobbly vocals, exuberantly strange arrangements, and interpretations that were liberal, to say the least."

 Stampfel himself described the genesis of his approach to music at the time: "I got the idea in 1963: What if Charlie Poole, and Charley Patton, and Uncle Dave Macon and all those guys were magically transported from the late 1920s to 1963?
 And then they were exposed to contemporary rock 'n' roll.
 What [would] they do?"
 This realization was partially inspired by Stampfel seeing an early Bob Dylan perform folk music with a rock and roll phrasing: "from that, I realized that folk music and early rock-and-roll, which I'd thought were some kind of enemies, and certainly two disparate things, were totally capable of being reconciled and blended."
-Dylan himself was fan of Stampfel, who had been a part of the New York folk scene since Dylan's arrival, and listed Stampfel as one of his favorite singers during a 1961 interview before the Rounders were created.
+Dylan himself was a fan of Stampfel, who had been a part of the New York folk scene since Dylan's arrival, and listed Stampfel as one of his favorite singers during a 1961 interview before the Rounders were created.

 With these intentions to update traditional music in mind, Stampfel began to change the words and add new verses to the traditional songs they played, later reflecting: "when I started writing songs...
 I mostly did it the way Bob Dylan started writing songs in 1961, which is putting new words to old songs".
 The duo's lyrical changes often featured references to their frequent and open drug use.
 Fellow folk singer Dave Van Ronk recalled that "they were stoned out of their birds all the time.
 Everybody knew it, they made no bones about it, and they were having fun."
 Author Jesse Jarnow also recognized this influence, commenting the Holy Modal Rounders were "overtly inspired by both Harry Smith's Anthology of American Folk Music and drugs."